Updated June 12, 2023

 Career Outlook in Business Analytics

-As per data obtained from US Bureau of Labour statistics, hiring of individuals who have done business analytics is expected to grow approximately 14% from 2014-2024, that is 14% increase in the span of just 10 years.
-This clearly indicates that demand for a business analyst is high and this is the course to do for the young generation who want to step into the corporate world
+The US Bureau of Labor Statistics predicts that individuals with business analytics skills will see a 14% growth in job opportunities between 2014 and 2024.
+This represents a 14% increase in demand over ten years.
+This indicates that the need for a business analyst is high, and this is the course to do for the young generation who want to step into the corporate world.

-Hence I would like to conclude this article by stating that business analytics is a process of methodical exploration and study of data aided by statistical tools.
+Hence we would like to conclude this article by stating that business analytics is a process of methodical exploration and study of data aided by statistical tools.